 I think some of the problem here harkens to a few other issues:

-As Stephen King said, be ready and willing to kill your darlings.
+As Stephen King (and before him, William Faulkner) said, be ready and willing to kill your darlings.
 He’s not talking about beloved characters here.
 He means be willing to cut out parts of your writing that don’t contribute to the story.
 So, you might as well just write what pops into your head—either it will have potential, or it won’t.
 Writing is risk taking not just in getting things down, but in changing or removing them.

 Issue 2: Pantsters The pantsters are no better.
 The point of outlining is to be sure your form follows the right pattern.
 Traditional fiction follows a particular path, involving parallel arcs for the characters and plot, and they need to be paced correctly to be effective.
 Again, this brings me back to revision.
 The first stuff you write, whether it’s for your project or not, will likely be skeletal at least, full of clichés, and probably lean on tropes too much.